-As the video above mentions, successful use of half spaces and channels is very central to Muller’s game.
-When talking about the Raumdeuter, as well as the Mezzala and Shadow Striker, one must understand about the concept of half-spaces and channels.
-It is a rather enigmatic concept which the game does not do a very good job of explaining, leading to some assumptions that do not reflect the reality of how these players work in the game.
+As the video above mentions, successful use of half spaces and channels is central to Muller’s game.
+When talking about the Raumdeuter, as well as the Mezzala and Shadow Striker, one must understand half-spaces and channels.
+They are rather enigmatic concepts which the game does not explain properly.
+This leads to some assumptions that do not reflect the reality of how they work in the game.

-A half-space can be viewed as any vertical space between the opposing players such as between two central defenders or between two defensive midfielders.
+A half-space is any vertical space between the opposing players like between two central defenders or between two defensive midfielders.
 The channel, on the other hand, is a specific type of half-space between the fullback and the closest centre-back.
-So when you tell your attacking players to move into channels, you are actually telling them to try to run forward into this area.
+When you tell your strikers to move into channels, you are actually telling them to run sideways into this area.
 So if the player starts centrally then he must angle to the side in order to get into the channel.
-This can be used aggressively to aid Raumdeuter in getting to a goal, especially if the opponent is dragged away marking another onrushing attacker such as an inside forward or the central striker dropping deep.
-On the other hand, Raumdeuter could be turned into a prime supporter/goal enabler when he floods the channel space along with another player.
-They could both create an overload on that side of the field, allowing the inside forward from the opposite flank to become your main scoring threat.
+This can aid Raumdeuter in scoring, especially if the opponent is diverted by another attacker like an inside forward.
+On the other hand, Raumdeuter could be turned into a an assist machine.
+When he floods the channel along with another player, they could create an overload on that side of the field.
+This could allow the inside forward from the opposite flank to become your main scoring threat.

-Like no other wing player, Raumdeuter is hard coded to move into channels, meaning that he will try hard to get into this half-space between fullback and centre-back.
-From his traditional advanced winger position he will drift off the ball inward into the half-space.
+Like no other wing player, Raumdeuter is hard coded to move into channels.
+Meaning that he will try hard to get into this half-space between fullback and centre-back.
+From his traditional advanced winger position he will drift without the ball inward into the half-space.
 He will not cut inside and dribble diagonally with the ball like an inside forward.
 This is an important distinction.
-But first lets look at what makes a Raumdeuter.
+But first lets look at what makes a good Raumdeuter.

-The game states that Raumdeuter’s main role is “to find pockets of space in which to operate”.
-Essentially a wide poacher, he “takes up seemingly harmless positions out wide, waiting for the opportune moment to burst through the defensive line”.
-Similarly to a fox in the box, poacher, he is difficult for defenders to pick up and will often drift from his assigned position looking for any opportunities to exploit.
-Furthermore according to in-game description, “this can result in quiet periods during which the Raumdeuter may neglect his defensive duties, therefore adequate cover and a strong team shape are key in order to fully utilise his attacking prowess in the final third.”
+The game states that Raumdeuter’s role is “to find pockets of space in which to operate”, similarly to a poacher.
+He “takes up seemingly harmless positions out wide, waiting for the opportune moment to burst through the defensive line”.
+Similarly to a fox in the box, raumdeuter is difficult for defenders to mark.
+He will often drift from his assigned position looking for any opportunities to exploit.
+Furthermore according to the game, “this can result in quiet periods during which the Raumdeuter may neglect his defensive duties.
+Therefore adequate cover and a strong team shape are key in order to fully utilise his attacking prowess in the.”

 The three key things that any tactic focused on Raumdeuter needs are:

-- Very strong and physically imposing central forward who drops deep and is able to take on defenders, allowing our Raumdeuter to exploit the space in front of him.
+- Very strong and physically imposing central forward.
+He drops deep and is able to take on defenders, allowing our Raumdeuter to exploit the space in front.

-- Solid defensive player in the midfield and at least one on the wings to compensate for the more adventurous Raumdeuter who will almost exclusively look to score without any care for the defensive side of the game.
+- Solid defensive player in the midfield and at least one on the wings to compensate for the more adventurous Raumdeuter.

 - A tactical shape that inherently allows for a lot of space in the final third.
 To do what he does best, Raumdeuter needs acres of space.
 For this reason.
-Tactics that use two forwards, or any combination of a forward and one or two central advanced midfielders, might not work as well.
+Tactics that use two forwards, or any combination of a forward and one or two advanced midfielders, might not work.
 For this reason I believe that the best formation for Raumdeuter is a 4-5-1 or 4-1-4-1 (or wingback variations).
-I actually ended up settling on an asymmetric 4-4-2 with the two forwards shifted to the right side (and with the additional instruction of staying wider on the advanced forward)
+I actually used an asymmetric 4-4-2 with two forwards shifted right (added instruction of staying wider on the advanced forward)